 What are some of the arguments supporting the federal minimum wage increase?

-- Minimum wage hasn’t kept up with inflation and many minimum wage workers (especially those with families of three or more people) are impoverished.
+- Minimum wage hasn’t kept up with inflation and cost of living increases, leading many minimum wage workers (especially those with families of three or more people) to be impoverished.

 - People will have more money to spend and amplify the growth of the economy.